wagtail/outreachy/2023/Geoffrey-Logovi/README.md

 # Introduction

 Hello everyone, my name is Geoffrey, an Outreachy Applicant.
 I'm based in Lomé, Togo, West Africa.
-I'm Frenchnspeaker, but I speak English and three local languages.
+I'm a French speaker, but I speak English and three local languages.
-As a tech enthusiast and been Microsoft Student Ambassador, I'm passionate about advocacy, community outreach, I'm familiar with Git/GitHub and open source.
+As a tech enthusiast and Microsoft Student Ambassador, I'm passionate about advocacy, and community outreach, I'm familiar with Git/GitHub and open source.

-> [!NOTE_ _ _]
-Really happy to join you all fellows, and can't wait to bring awerness of Wagtail projects and open source culture at Wagtail.
+> Really happy to join you all fellows, and can't wait to bring awareness of Wagtail projects and open source culture at Wagtail.

 ## Reach me here